-The expansion of the cultivation area will begin as soon as a permit is granted by the City of Mississauga and approval is obtained from Health Canada.
-The additional space will allow for the cultivation of an estimated 2,000 to 2,500 kilograms of dried cannabis annually.
+The expansion of the cultivation area is currently in progress.
+Cultivation will commence upon the completion of the construction and granting of the permit by the City of Mississauga, and in addition obtaining approval from Health Canada.
+The additional space will allow for the cultivation of an estimated 1,500 to 2,000 kilograms of dried cannabis annually.